These Are the Worst Things You Can Do Each Morning

 The key to getting your day started off on the right foot is to build momentum.
 If you can manage to successfully string together a series of small “victories” — which may only entail the simplest of tasks, like immediately getting up, making your bed, and getting out the door on time — you’ll set yourself up for success for the rest of the day.
 Morning routines are paramount to success, as many of the world’s most capable and accomplished people will attest to.

 Truthfully, no one wants their day to get off to a bad start.
 But as unfortunate as it is, it’s incredibly easy to sabotage yourself and completely throw off your routine and momentum with any number of small missteps.
-When you’re tired and still in the process of waking up, the smallest miscue can turn a bad mood into an absolutely rotten one and set the tone for the rest of the day.

 1. Ignore your alarm clock